This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 Short intro to our Seville travel guide

 Welcome to our Seville travel guide!
 The city is the capital of the Spanish region and province of Andalusia.
 It has about 750,000 inhabitants, making it the fourth-largest city in Spain.
 Seville is the most critical southern Spanish city in the cultural, political, economic, and artistic realms.
 It offers many attractions, such as the Real Alcázar de Sevilla, the Seville Cathedral with the Giralda Tower, and the Torre del Oro at the river.
-Furthermore, Seville has the most important historical center in Europe.
+Furthermore, Seville is the most important historical center in Europe.

 In conclusion, considering all the Arabic influences, the narrow winding streets, parks, and the large historic center (Barrio de Santa Cruz).
 This stunning city lies on the banks of the Guadalquivir River.
 Thanks to the many historical highlights, Seville is often seen as the most beautiful city in Andalusia and Spain.
 More importantly, the Barrio de Triana, a district of Seville, Spain, is seen as the birthplace of flamenco, the typical Spanish dance and music.
 And lastly, Seville is famous for its Mudéjar architecture, a mix of Islamic and Catholic architectural styles.
 After the Catholics defeated the Moors, who had ruled over Seville for more than 500 years, they kept many beautiful buildings, like the Alcazar Palace.
-Sometimes they gave it their Catholic twist, like the Cathedral with the Giralda.
+Sometimes, they gave it their Catholic twist, like the Cathedral with the Giralda.

 So, let’s go to the Top things to see and do in Seville.